EduardSergeev/CV/README.md

 Software solutions for logistics industry

-Was responsible for software support and development in "Customs" and "Accounting" teams
+Was responsible for software support and development in "Customs" and "Accounting" teams.

 * .NET/C# 4.5, TFS